Are you looking to purchase a fine-art print of your favorite pastel painting or ink drawing?

 You have probably seen art prints being sold in your local stores.

-Most art prints sold in stores are printed on thin, easy damaged paper.
+Most art prints sold in stores are printed on thin, easily damaged paper.

 Fine art prints are printed on archival, more substantial in weight and thicker paper.